List of churches in Sør-Hålogaland: Nord-Helgeland prosti

 This deanery (prosti) covers eight municipalities in the northwestern part of the Helgeland district of Nordland county.
+It includes the parishes in the municipalities of Alstahaug, Dønna, Herøy, Leirfjord, Lurøy, Nesna, Rødøy, and Træna.
 The deanery is headquartered in the town of Sandnessjøen in Alstahaug Municipality.

+The deanery was established by royal decree of 4 December 1843, when the old Helgeland prosti was divided into Søndre Helgeland prosti and Nordre Helgeland prosti.
+A royal resolution on 24 May 1862 decreed that the four inland parishes of Nordre Helgeland prosti (Hemnes, Mo, Vefsn, and Hattfjelldal) were separated from this deanery to become part of the newly created Indre Helgeland prosti.
+A royal resolution on 19 May 1922 changed the deanery name from "Nordre Helgeland prosti" to "Nord-Helgeland prosti".

 Indre Helgeland prosti

 This deanery (prosti) covers five municipalities in the eastern part of the Helgeland district of Nordland county.
+It includes the parishes in the municipalities of Grane, Hattfjelldal, Hemnes, Rana, and Vefsn.
 The deanery is headquartered in the town of Mo i Rana in Rana Municipality.

+The deanery was established by royal decree on 24 May 1862 when the four inland parishes of Nordre Helgeland prosti (Hemnes, Mo, Vefsn, and Hattfjelldal) were separated from the deanery to become part of the newly created Indre Helgeland prosti.

 Sør-Helgeland prosti

 This deanery (prosti) covers five municipalities in the southwestern part of the Helgeland district of Nordland county.
-The deanery is headquartered in the town of Brønnøysund in Brønnøy Municipality.
+It includes the parishes in the municipalities of Bindal, Brønnøy, Sømna, Vega, and Vevelstad.
+The deanery is headquartered at Brønnøy Church in the town of Brønnøysund in Brønnøy Municipality.

+The deanery was established by royal decree of 4 December 1843, when the old Helgeland prosti was divided into Søndre Helgeland prosti and Nordre Helgeland prosti.
+A royal resolution on 19 May 1922 changed the deanery name from "Søndre Helgeland prosti" to "Sør-Helgeland prosti".